 - 1 tablespoon chives or chive flowers for garnish

 Bring a large pot of water to a boil.
 Add the thyme and bay leave, along with the potatoes.
 Cook the potatoes until slightly cooked; about 25 - 30 minutes depending on the size.
 They will be easily pierced with a fork.
 I begin testing at 15 minutes.
 With two minutes left of cooking the potatoes, I add the green beans and slightly blanch.

 Remove the potatoes and the green beans with a slotted spoon and place into a colander and rinse immediately with cold water to stop the cooking.
 Sit aside.
-I like to let the potatoes and beans sit for about an hour if I have time to thoroughly dry them as I find the dressing sticks to the ingredients better.
+I like to let the potatoes and beans sit for about an hour if I have time to thoroughly dry them as I find the dressing sticks to the ingredients better (about 30 minutes).

 In a small bowl or a mortar mix together the anchovies, garlic, capers, mustard, and vinegar together.
 Slowly stir in the olive oil.
 Season to taste with salt and pepper.